moloney/byoe/README.rst

 Prerequisites
 -------------

-The only things that must be avaiable ahead of time are ``git`` and a compiler toolchain.
+The only things that must be available ahead of time are ``git`` and a compiler toolchain.
 For example on a Debian/Ubuntu system you may need to run:

 ..